Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 Cross-cutting and emerging ethical and participant safety considerations

-- Research Design: Are the study design and methods appropriate for the aims of a suicide relevant research project with regard to safety, ethical approaches, and the knowledge to be gained?
+- Research Design: Is the study setting and population appropriate for the aims of a suicide relevant research project with regard to safety, ethical approaches, and the knowledge to be gained?
 For suicide prevention trials, does the design allow for a comparator that is both informative and ethical?

 - Informed Consent: What elements should be considered for inclusion as part of the informed consent process?

 - Monitoring and Reporting: What level of data and safety monitoring is appropriate for the study?
 What are the adverse events and side effect reporting expectations for the study?
-What are the reporting expectations for suicidality as a treatment side effect for FDA Phase 1 and 2 IND studies?
 What unique issues arise in monitoring and reporting in multi-site trials?
-For non-clinical trials, what risk management and data and safety monitoring elements are appropriate to include in non-intervention studies?
+What risk management and data and safety monitoring elements are appropriate to include in non-intervention studies?

 - Responding to Suicidal Crises and Clinical Worsening: What study procedures need to be in place to respond to suicidal crises and clinical worsening that occur during the study?